BrainCode360/AgriSense/README.md

 </p>

 ---
+An IoT-powered smart agriculture system designed to transform traditional farming into a data-driven, efficient, and sustainable practice
 ## 🌍 Overview

 Modern agriculture faces unprecedented challenges — rising global food demand, unpredictable weather, and increasing resource scarcity. **AgriSense** meets this challenge head-on by merging **IoT, AI, and smart sensors** into a unified solution that empowers farmers to make informed, real-time decisions for more efficient and sustainable farming.